nuclearvaidya/tutorial/devolop/Liquid scintillation counters.md

 3. Dilution quenching occurs when a relatively large volume of sample is added to the scintillator solution.
 The effect is reducing the scintillator output efficiency.

+### Quench correction
 It can be minimized by following:
 1. Dissolved oxygen may be purged by ultrasound
 2. Hydrogen peroxide for color bleaching

+There are various methods for doing quench correction
+- internal standardization method, the sample counting rate is determined; then a known quantity of the radionuclide of interest (from a calibrated standard solution) is added to the sample and it is recounted
+- Channel ratio method